The Cathedral of St. Philip - Atlanta, GA

 Occasional offerings from Sam Candler on issues of faith, church, and the world.

-By the Very Rev. Sam Candler Dean of the Cathedral of St. Philip
+By the Very Reverend Sam Candler Dean of the Cathedral of St. Philip

 Read More